 #5: Winter Break

 Some school districts have what is called a winter break.
 This break often happens in February and was first given to allow the school to “air out” and get rid of germs.
 Not all school districts offer this week off, but that doesn’t mean students are getting a little squirrelly between Christmas and Spring Break.
+These activities don’t have to relate to any holiday, but more of a season.
+The winter experiments are all about hot chocolate, snow, and snomen!

 My favorite thing about these holiday science experiments is they DO NOT need snow, so you and your students can enjoy these “snowy” science activities while living in a warm climate!